mlabs-haskell/plutus-simple-model/README.md

 ```

 Let's break apart what it does.
 It runs blockchain with limit check config set to `WarnLimits`.
-This way we proceed to execute TX onblockchain even if TX exceeds the limits but we save the
+This way we proceed to execute TX on blockchain even if TX exceeds the limits, but we save the
-error on exceedance of the limits.
+error once limits exceed.
 When script was run if resource usage errors are encountered
 they are logged to the user in easy to read way.

-To see the logs even on sucessful run we can add fake error:
+To see the logs even on successful run we can add fake error:

 ```haskell
 (script >> logError "Show stats")